jemmy512/book-notes/SE/refactoring-2.md

 Code should be obvious: When someone needs to make a change, they should be able to find the code to be changed easily and to make the change quickly without introducing any errors.

 The key to effective refactoring is recognizing that you go faster when you take tiny steps, the code is never broken, and you can compose those small steps into substantial changes.
-Remember that—and the rest is silence.
+Remember that - and the rest is silence.

 # 2 Principles in Refactoring
 **Refactoring (noun)**: a change made to the internal structure of software to make it easier to understand and cheaper to modify without changing its observable behavior.